 When brief motivational interventions target decisional balance and change discussions, they’re not installing new skills, they’re reactivating existing ones.
 Research shows these interventions work through latent motivation pathways, with group motivational interviewing producing small but significant activation effects compared to controls.

 The data confirms effectiveness across adolescents, young adults, and older adults.
-Your loved one’s buried strengths haven’t disappeared, they’ve been waiting.
+A loved one’s buried strengths haven’t disappeared, they’ve been waiting.
 Brief interventions provide the conditions for these latent resources to resurface and strengthen.

 Trigger-and-Channel Long-Term Impact